Trinav2001/Retina-Vessel-Segmentation/README.md

 ## Inspiration
 Various eye diseases can be diagnosed through the characterization of the retinal blood vessels.
 The characterization can be extracted by using proper imaging techniques and data analysis methods.
-In case of eye examination, one of the important tasks is the retinal image segmentation.The paper presents a network and training strategy that relies on the data augmentation to use the available annotated samples more efficiently, to segment retinal blood vessels using a UNET convolutional neural network.
+In case of eye examination, one of the important tasks is the retinal image segmentation.
+The paper presents a network and training strategy that relies on the data augmentation to use the available annotated samples more efficiently, to segment retinal blood vessels using a UNET convolutional neural network.

 ## Dataset
 We have used the <a href = "https://drive.grand-challenge.org/">Digital Retinal Images for Vessel Extraction (DRIVE)</a> dataset for retinal vessel segmentation.